Prajwal1261/M1_BasicCalculator_Utility/1_Requirements/README.md

 ## SWOT Analysis
 1.Strength
-- calculator helps to solve complicated problems quickly and in efficient manner.
+- Calculator helps to solve complicated problems quickly and in efficient manner.
-- calculators are user friendly and long lasting.
+- Calculators are user friendly and long lasting.

 2.Weakness
 - All operations are not available.